andreiatrianon/github-portfolio-app/README.md

 ## ES6+ features

 ### Template Literals
-Used as way to output variables in the string with new syntax ${NAME} inside it:
+Used as a way to output variables in the string with the new syntax ${NAME}:

 ```
 let reporitories = await fetch(`https://api.github.com/users/${user}/repos`)